ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 ## See Also

 - Lee Katz has written a [fantastic blog](https://ubinfie.github.io/2024/10/03/pixi-basics.html) on how to use the `pixi` to do all things software related.
-- Another ubinfi blogs deals with [setting up a multi-user conda installation](https://ubinfie.github.io/2024/04/02/shared-conda-tutorial.html).
+- Another ubinfie blogs deals with [setting up a multi-user conda installation](https://ubinfie.github.io/2024/04/02/shared-conda-tutorial.html).
 Check it out!